spine-tools/Spine-Toolbox/README.md

     also be included.

 ### Feature requests
-The developers of Spine Toolbox are happy to hear new ideas for features or improvements to existing functionality.
+The developers of Spine Toolbox are happy to hear feature requests or ideas for improving existing functionality.
 The format for requesting new features is free.
 Just fill out the required fields on the issue tracker and give a description of the new feature.
 A picture accompanying the description is a good way to get your idea into development faster.
 But before you make a new issue, please check that there isn't a related idea